 Pumps use different methods to manage the flow and save energy.
 You could have burner linked, DT controlled, differential pressure control, outside sensor control, constant pressure, constant speed, proportional pressure and more (an article to follow on these).

-But typically this can be broken down into 2 groups, pumps that vary the speed to target pressure, and pumps that vary pressure to target a speed.
+But typically this can be broken down into 2 groups, pumps that vary the speed to target pressure, and pumps that vary the pressure to target a speed.
 You would then select a specific valve type that works to supplement this.

-The problem with domestic modern modulating boilers is that they vary both the pressure AND flowrate.
+The problem with domestic modern modulating boilers is that they vary both the pressure AND flow rate.
 This can be very complicated to manage, and so the only option left is to balance with the humble lockshield, which is more than ample in domestic we might add.
-However, all lockshields arent the same for balancing!
-What you didn’t know about lockshield valves!
+However, all lockshields aren't the same for balancing!
+What you didn't know about lockshield valves!

 Once the system is filled and cleared of air, you connect an external Bluetooth module to your phone and the pump.
 Your phone will then instruct you how much to adjust the lockshield or what presetting flow-limiting TRVs should be adjusted to.
 After finishing this will then generate a report showing that you have balanced which may be handy for the imminent balancing legislation.

-For pumps that target a fixed pressure and vary the flow I would recommend flow limiting TRV’s, or automatic balancing TRV’s.
+For pumps that target a fixed pressure and vary the flow, I would recommend flow-limiting TRV's, or automatic balancing TRV's.

 Automatic balancing valves aka pressure independent control (PIC) are usually commercial valves that have a built-in flow limiter, and these are simply TRV versions of those.
 They incorporate a flow rate selector underneath the TRV head and is numbered say 1 to 5.
-Each number corresponds to a flow rate which will be in the manufacturer’s instructions, simply select the flow rate your require and adjust!
+Each number corresponds to a flow rate which will be in the manufacturer's instructions, simply select the flow rate you require and adjust!
 GREAT!

 We would strongly advise setting the pump carefully with these.
 If the pump targets a set pressure differential across the valve is below 1meters head they don't have full control and the further radiators may struggle.
 However, these valves typically have quite small-bore restrictive pathways (and increased valve authority), so this will be unlikely.
 Take note though, if you run the pump at a higher differential pressure than the minimum required, your pump power consumption will increase.